elvintj/solutions_repo/docs/1 Physics/2 Gravity/Problem_3.md

   - \( G \) is the gravitational constant (\( 6.674 \times 10^{-11} \, \text{N} \cdot \text{m}^2 / \text{kg}^2 \)),
   - \( M_e \) is Earth's mass (\( 5.972 \times 10^{24} \, \text{kg} \)),
   - \( r \) is the distance from the center of the Earth.

+The equations of motion are derived from Newton's second law:
+$$
+  F = ma
+$$

+where `a` is the acceleration of the payload.
+Using the gravitational force, we can model the acceleration of the payload.
+Depending on the initial conditions (position and velocity), the trajectory can take different forms.

 - **Kepler's Laws:**
   These laws describe the motion of planets (and payloads in orbit) under the influence of gravity: